rkirov/blog/content/posts/ticket.md

 If the future of programming looks like that, technical interviews and software engineering education will have to also adapt and answer:

 - How do we assess candidates' ability to guide and refine AI-generated code?
-Why do we still ban AI usage in all tech hiring?
+Why do we still ban AI usage in all tech interviews?
 - Should programming education still begin with manual coding, or should we develop new pedagogical approaches that include AI earlier?
 Should there be an underpowered version of AI that grows in power as one progresses in their education?